Somatochlora minor

 Somatochlora minor, the ocellated emerald, is a species of emerald dragonfly in the family Corduliidae.
 It is found in North America.

 The IUCN conservation status of Somatochlora minor is "LC", least concern, with no immediate threat to the species' survival.
 The population is stable.

+Description

+The ocellated emerald is a small dragonfly.
+It has a metallic green face.
+The thorax is brown and metallic green with conspicuous pale yellow oval spots on each side.
+The abdomen is black with yellow spots on the basal segments.
+The female has a downward-facing spike near the end of the abdomen.